Politics

 Image result for peter madsen submarine kim wall photo

 Responding to an e-mail in which Ms Wall requested an interview, Mr Madsen texted her on the evening of 10th August to ask if she was available that night.
 Her boyfriend said she was afraid to travel in the submarine but, hoping to return to her farewell party later, Wall agreed to a two hour trip with Madsen aboard his forty-tonne midget submarine ‘UC3 Nautilus’.
 A photo (above), the last of Ms Wall alive, shows the pair setting off at around 7pm, and there were two further sightings of the submarine: one at midnight as it neared the Øresund Bridge and the other at 10:30am from a lighthouse the other side of the bridge.
-By this time the search to find her was underway; her boyfriend having contacted police at 2:30am when she failed to return home.
+By this time the search to find her was underway; her boyfriend having contacted police when she failed to return home.

-Responding to a call that he was sinking, the first person to locate Madsen’s submarine, Kristian Isbak, said that only as he approached did it begin to sink.
+Responding to a call that he was sinking, reportedly the first person to locate Madsen’s submarine, Kristian Isbak, said that only as he approached did it begin to sink.
 Police now think he scuttled it.
 When arrested, Madsen said he had dropped Ms Wall off at 10:30pm that evening and had not seen her since.
 But the day after he changed his story, saying she had accidentally been hit on the head by the submarine’s 70kg hatch and he had dismembered her body in a panic.
-Finally, nineteen days later, as parts of Wall’s body were found, he changed his story once more and claimed she had died of asphyxiation in while he was on deck.
+Finally, as parts of Wall’s body were found, he changed his story once more and claimed she had died of asphyxiation in while he was on deck.

 Her mutilated torso was discovered by a passing cyclist on 21st August and her head, legs and clothing by police divers on 6th October.
 The torso was said to be punctured about thirty eight times, with fourteen stab wounds around her genital area.
 In court Madsen admitted to dismembering her body, but consistently denied all counts of murder.
 A post-mortem concluded that she had been sexually abused, then died either from a cut throat or suffocation.
 It also stated that drops of blood, from wounds inflicted while she was alive, had splattered onto Mr Madsen’s clothes.